 “Fundamentally, stewardship is about exercising our God-given dominion over His creation, reflecting the image of our creator God in His care, responsibility, maintenance, protection, and beautification.

-See these additional articles on Biblical Stewardship:
+Visit our blog for additional articles on Biblical Stewardship.